Close this browser window to return to the Your Practice Name web site.

 Flexibility Exercises for Young Athletes

-Be sure to warm up before doing any of these exercises.
-Good examples of warm up activities are slowly running in place and walking for a few minutes.
+Be sure to warm up before doing any of these stretches.
+Good examples of warm up activities are slowly running in place or walking briskly for a few minutes.

 Forward Lunges